Nature of Business, Basis of Presentation and Going Concern Uncertainty

 1. NATURE OF BUSINESS, BASIS OF PRESENTATION AND GOING CONCERN UNCERTAINTY

-Achieve Life Sciences, Inc. (referred to as “Achieve,” “we,” “us,” or “our”) is a clinical-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation.
-We were incorporated in the state of Delaware, and operate out of Vancouver, British Columbia and Seattle, Washington.
+Achieve Life Sciences, Inc. (referred to as “Achieve,” “we,” “us,” or “our”) is a clinical-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction.
+We were incorporated in the state of Delaware, and operate out of Seattle, Washington and Vancouver, British Columbia.